 The eligibility criteria for studies at the PCRU include body mass index (BMI).
 How can I calculate my BMI?

 The Centers for Disease Control & Prevention (CDC) provides a calculator that uses your height and weight to determine your BMI.
 To calculate your BMI, click Learn More.

-The Pfizer Clinical Research Unit is conducting a clinical trial with healthy volunteers of a study drug for atopic dermatitis.
+The Pfizer Clinical Research Unit is conducting a clinical trial with healthy volunteers to compare different formulations of a study drug for certain inflammatory conditions.